microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/rate-optimization.md

 ## Savings

 The **Savings** page summarizes cost savings obtained from commitment discounts.
-Commitments are grouped by program and service.
+Commitments get grouped by program and service.

 The chart shows total cost savings for the period split out by commitment type (for example, reservation and savings plan).